I am not physically white. When people look at me, they do not think I have any European ancestry.

-Let’s talk about animal “sanctuaries” in Thailand and other places that are abusing elephants or lions or tigers or disturbing wildlife in the Philippines by feeding sharks for the tourists snorkeling.
+Interested in animal “sanctuaries” like in Thailand and other places?
+These places are abusing elephants or lions or tigers or disturbing wildlife in the Philippines by feeding sharks for the tourists snorkeling.

 Oh, these make you uncomfortable?
 I thought that was the point?

 Before you start your online activism, before you start posting little black squares, Research, learn, calm your mind- that is when we can start solving these issues.
 DO rather than just post.

 And unlike others, I don’t care your exact actions.
 Just stop talking and start doing- whatever you believe is correct, right, and just.